Cumulocity-IoT/cumulocity-analytics-management/README.md

 In order to checkif an extension is deployed look in the log file of the analytics engine for a relevant message:
 `[correlator]  2023-12-04 12:29:43.752 INFO [139659199286272] - Applying extension "/config/extensions/Sample_AB_Extension.zip"`

-The log file can be accessed: Adminstration> Ecosystem>Microservices>apama-ctrl-1c-4g>Logs
+The log file can be accessed: Administration> Ecosystem>Microservices>apama-ctrl-1c-4g>Logs

 ------------------------------